-In November 1938 the Italian Fascists introduced Racial Laws in order to target Jews by barring them from public office, banning mixed marriage, stripping their assets and restricting travel.
-Looking back after the destruction of the major European Jewish populations by the Nazis, the experience of the Italians before and during the Second World War is full of tragic contradictions and historical ironies.
+In November 1938, the Italian Fascists introduced a set of Racial Laws that were designed to directly target Jews by barring them from public office, banning mixed marriages, stripping their assets, and restricting their right to travel.
+Looking back after the near total destruction of the major European Jewish communities by the Nazis, the experience of the Italians before and during the Second World War is full of tragic contradictions and historical ironies.
 In his 1962 novel The Garden of the Finzi-Continis, Giorgio Bassani portrays some of these complexities as experienced by the Jewish community of Ferrara, seen retrospectively through the eyes of a narrator recounting his youthful infatuation with Micol Finzi-Contini and her reclusive, wealthy family.
 Giorgio’s story plays with an overlap of memory and fantasy, but unravels against the very real backdrop of Mussolini’s doomed alliance with Hitler and its implications for the Ferrarese Jews.

 “I hope you won’t want to start on the usual story,” I interrupted him, shaking my head.

 “That Mussolini is more good than Hitler.”

 “I know, I know,” he said.
 “But you have to admit it’s true.
 Hitler’s a bloodthirsty maniac, whereas Mussolini is what he is, as much of a Machiavellian and turncoat as you want, but…” (2)